Benzodiazepine Addiction Treatment

 What Is Benzodiazepine Addiction?

 Dependence on benzodiazepines causes symptoms and general life impairment, but it can also be dangerous and life-threatening.
 An overdose can be deadly, especially when benzodiazepines are combined with other depressants like alcohol.
-Addiction can be successfully treated and managed beginning with controlled detox and followed by residential treatment, therapy, support, and ongoing treatment and self-care.
+Addiction can be successfully treated and managed, beginning with controlled detox, residential treatment, therapy, support, and ongoing treatment and self-care.